dxknight/chronos/README.md

 Here, the time 'now' is 17:02.
 A five minute countdown timer was set up 21 seconds ago.
 It is expected to expire in 4 minutes 51 seconds at 17:07.

+The reason elapsed time is 21 seconds but there are still four minutes and fifty one seconds to go is that the timer was paused for 12 seconds.
+Pausing a timer stops the 'To go' figure and updates the expected expiry time accordingly, but the elapsed time keeps running unaffected.

     Expiry      Elapsed      To go  Message
     [17:13]          45         45+ Test run number 3